-Our founders had a passion for developing technology for the energy industry from the inception of the company.
-BNI has been developing turbomachinery and systems that include such wide-ranging applications as electric-assist turbochargers, oilfield downhole turbine generators, geothermal power systems, blowers for fuel cells, supercritical carbon dioxide power systems, etc. for over 50 years.
-Our passion for developing technology that will result in a more energy-efficient civilization continues with the talented people driving the company forward today.
+Our founders have been passionate about developing turbomachinery and systems for the power generation and energy industries since the company’s inception.
+BN has tackled wide-ranging applications such as electric-assist turbochargers, oilfield downhole turbine generators, Rankine and Brayton-cycle power systems, fuel cell blowers, supercritical carbon dioxide power systems, and more for over 55 years.
+Our passion for developing technology that will result in more energy-efficient living continues with the talented people driving the company forward today.

 - Air & Anode Gas Recirculation Compressors for Polymer Electrolyte Membrane (PEM) Fuel Cells – Aerospace and Automotive Applications

 - Air Compressors for Solid Oxide Fuel Cells (SOFC) – Distributed Energy Applications